neri/toyscript/README.md

 ### Short-Term Goals

+* TypeScript-like toy language environment
-* A subset of WebAssembly MVP
+* A subset of the WebAssembly MVP environment

 ### Long-Term Goals